Ryun1/sancho-docker-node/README.md

 ### Visual Studio Code

-So we can more easily navigate directories, and inspect files.
+Install VSCode so we can more easily navigate directories, and inspect files.
 - https://code.visualstudio.com/

 ### Mac Specific Prerequisites